jmihaljevic04/spring-boot-demo/README.md

 For running application locally `docker-compose` file is present to run containerized integrations.
 If running with Spring command (or through IDE), containers are started automatically.
-If necessary, containers can be started with following commands (positioned in root directory):
+If necessary, containers can be started with following commands (positioned in _docker_ directory):

 - download and start containers: `docker compose up`
 - start with downloaded containers: `docker compose start`